ENOT-AutoDL/latency-server-nvidia-jetson-agx-orin-devkit/README.md

     --fp16
 ```

+> **_NOTE:_** There is also an option to build engines of FP32 or INT8 precision.
+> Use `--fp32` argument for FP32 engines.
+> An engine with INT8 kernels will be automatically created if you pass a model with `QuantizeLinear` and `DequantizeLinear` layers to latency server.

 We get stable results with the following parameter values (default values for our measurements):

 - `warmUp`: `10000` (10 sec)
 - `iterations`: `10000`
 - `avgRuns`: `100`

-Parameter values can be checked/changed by the following command:
+Parameter values can be checked by the following command:

 ```bash
 python tools/server.py --help